 4 And so we, having been called through His will in Christ Jesus, are not justified through ourselves or through our own wisdom or understanding or piety or works which we wrought in holiness of heart, but through faith, whereby the Almighty God justified all men that have been from the beginning; to whom be the glory for ever and ever.
 Amen.

 Above is not only a testament to justification by faith, but justification by faith to the explicit exclusion of "works which we wrought in holiness of heart" - that is, good works.
-That's exactly what we believe, and it's over 1,300 years before Luther or Calvin were even born, and hundreds of years before the formation of the Roman Catholic Church.
-So, who has moved?
-We haven't.
+That is exactly our profession, and it is over 1,300 years before Luther or Calvin were even born, and hundreds of years before the formation of the Roman Catholic Church.

 Gaius Marius Victorinus (291-365 AD) was an early Roman convert from Platonism to Christianity.
 He wrote a Latin commentary on some of the Pauline Epistles, which contains many clear witnesses to an understanding of the freeness of Salvation: